infor-design/enterprise-wc/src/ids-pager/README.md

 </ids-pager>
 ```

-A pager with a data set that represents 20 entries per-page, with 63 items overall, with basic navigation buttons to go to the next or previous page, and a user input to enter a page number directly:
+A pager with a data set that represents 20 entries per page, with 63 items overall, with basic navigation buttons to go to the next or previous page, and a user input to enter a page number directly:
 ```html
 <ids-pager page-size="20" total="63" page-number="2">
   <ids-pager-button previous></ids-pager-button>